demlabs-cellframe/cellframe-node/README.md

 * Enable Python plugins (true / false)
   * True: Enable support for python plugins
-  * False: Disable support Python plugins
+  * False: Disable support for Python plugins

 * Python plugins path
   * Set path where you want to store your Python plugins.